 A. Estate Planning Team.

 Attorneys can craft or update Wills and Trusts as needed and make sure the Plan meets all federal and state requirements.

 Tax advisors help minimize taxes owed by beneficiaries on the assets they inherit.

-Financial advisors ensure assets are managed specific to the client’s needs, goals and risk tolerance.
+Financial advisors ensure assets are managed specifically to the client’s needs, goals, and risk tolerance.

-Insurance Agents can assist on those elements of the Plan that involve life insurance.
+Insurance Agents can assist with those elements of the Plan that involve life insurance.